gouherdanish/bangalore-last-mile-challenge/README.md

 ### Performance Optimization

 #### Memory Management
+- Process data in smaller batches
   - Use `--max-routes` parameter to limit processing
-- Process data in smaller batches
+  - Use `--include-routes` to only process for selected routes
+  - Use `--exclude-routes` to process for all routes other than the selected routes
 - Monitor memory usage during training

 #### Processing Speed